JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/exomePeak2.md

-# exomePeak2
+## Peak Calling (exomePeak2)

-exomePeak2 is an R/Bioconductor package which provides bias-aware quantification and peak detection for Methylated RNA immunoprecipitation sequencing data (MeRIP-Seq) [1].
-We are going to use this package for peak calling, finding enriched m6A sites.
+[exomePeak2](http://www.bioconductor.org/packages/release/bioc/html/exomePeak2.html) is an R/Bioconductor package which provides bias-aware quantification and peak detection for Methylated RNA immunoprecipitation sequencing data (MeRIP-Seq) [10].
+We are going to use this package for peak calling to predict significant methylation sites.

-## Installation
+### Installation

 ```R
 if(!requireNamespace("BiocManager", quietly = TRUE))